|

 Don’t Rent The Wrong Vehicle

-Regardless of your chosen island, most vacationers rent a vehicle.
+Many vacationers rent a vehicle.
 Hawaiian car rental companies offer mostly soft-top Jeeps and Mustang convertibles.
-While I’ve rented both, I do not recommend either of these vehicles for several reasons.
+While I’ve rented both, I do not recommend either of these vehicles because the soft tops don’t deter thieves.

-Some travelers choose Jeeps to take off-road.
+Some travelers choose Jeeps to take off-road but off-road driving isn’t allowed.
 Places like the unpaved route at the end of the Road to Hana highway are popular with adventurers.

 With a traffic jam, the person behind me lost patience and stepped on the gas to pass a group of cars.
 As he passed, he hit a puddle of mud and oil, covering me and the inside of the convertible.